AruGyani/yt-playlist-downloader/README.md

 ## Setup

-Download the `index.py` file, and make sure the *pytube3 dependenciy is installed.
+Download the `index.py` file, and make sure the *pytube3 dependency is installed.

 Run the file using `python index.py`.